-III.
 Artificial Separation Methods

-Once a decision for artificial separation has been made, there are various medical and surgical interventions that have been utilized by physicians to effect separation.
+Once a decision for artificial separation has been made, there are various medical and surgical interventions that have been utilized by physicians to cause separation.
 We will briefly review several pharmacological and procedural interventions, with attention to ethical principles for each.

-A. Medical Action
+Medical Action

-1. Medical action on the mother's body
+Medical Action on the Mother's Body

-This category is broad, and includes medically indicated inductions of labor (before and after viability), elective inductions of labor, and some medical abortions.
-For the purposes of this "medically indicated" document, means that there is some condition of the mother or the fetus which requires separation of the two in order to protect the life of one or the other (or both).
+This category is broad and includes medically indicated inductions of labor (before and after viability), elective inductions of labor, and some medical abortions.
+For the purposes of this document, "medically indicated" here means that there is some condition of the mother or the fetus which requires separation of the two to protect the life of one or the other (or both).
+"Elective" in this document refers to inductions done in the absence of some condition of the mother or the fetus which requires separation of the two to protect the life of one or the other (or both).